suspended/routino/trunk/extras/find-fixme/README.txt

 --help                    Prints this information.

---dir=<dirname>           The directory containing the routing database.
+--dir=<dirname>           The directory containing the fixme database.

+--statistics              Print statistics about the fixme database.

---visualiser              Extract selected data from the routing database:
+--visualiser              Extract selected data from the fixme database:
   --latmin=<latmin>       * the minimum latitude (degrees N).
   --latmax=<latmax>       * the maximum latitude (degrees N).
   --lonmin=<lonmin>       * the minimum longitude (degrees E).